9 min read

 You shipped a real feature for thirty potential viewers and one signup.

-A launch is five posts, not one
+A launch is four posts, not one

-Reddit — a post in r/SaaS or r/startups
+Reddit: a post in r/SaaS or r/startups

 Reddit is a community of strangers who hate being sold to.
 The post can't open with "Excited to announce…".
 It opens with a problem or a question.